temporalio/documentation/docs/jargon/mesh.md

   - **The default is unlimited.**
   - If this limit is exceeded, the execution fails without retrying again.
 When this happens an error is returned.
   - Setting the value to 0 also means unlimited.
-  - Setting the value to 1 means that there will be no retries, as there will be only a single execution attempt.
+  - Setting the value to 1 means a single execution attempt and no retries.
-  - Setting the value to a negative integer will result in an error when the execution is invoked.
+  - Setting the value to a negative integer results in an error when the execution is invoked.
 - **Use case**: Use this attribute to ensure that retries do not continue indefinitely.
-  However, in the majority of cases, we recommend relying on the Workflow Execution Timeout, in the case of Workflows, or Schedule-To-Close Timeout, in the case of Activities, to limit the total duration of retries instead of using this attribute.
+  However, in the majority of cases, we recommend relying on the Workflow Execution Timeout, in the case of [Workflows](#workflow), or Schedule-To-Close Timeout, in the case of [Activities](#activity), to limit the total duration of retries instead of using this attribute.

 ### Non-Retryable Errors

 - **Description**: Specifies errors that shouldn't be retried.
   - **Default is none.**
-  - If one of those errors occurs, the [Activity Task Execution](#activity-task-execution) or [**Workflow Execution**](#workflow-execution) is not retried.
+  - If one of those errors occurs, the [Activity Task Execution](#activity-task-execution) or [Workflow Execution](#workflow-execution) is not retried.
 - **Use case**: There may be errors that you know of that should not trigger a retry.
   In this case you can specify them such that if they occur, the given execution will not be retried.